Planting Disabled Futures

 Full Project Description

 Planting Disabled Futures explores virtual reality (VR) technologies with fellow disabled choreographers/film-makers/dancers, to ask questions about access, community, sensuality, environmental poetics, and the futures of queer/crip play.
-We will play with VR techniques in community performance settings to create an immersive experience that offers disabled and non-disabled audiences opportunities to move with disabled dance artists and visualizations of future plants, engaging communally in delicious movement rituals.
+We play with VR techniques in community performance settings to create an immersive experience that offers disabled and non-disabled audiences opportunities to move with disabled dance artists and visualizations of future plants, engaging communally in delicious movement rituals.
 The focus of the project is on enjoyment and enrichment, with collaborative debugging, aesthetic access, and tech/life integration as tools toward the playful immersive community potential of VR.

 Even though much progress has been made in the representation of disability and sexuality, disabled people are still rarely seen as agents of sexual creativity or as queer improvisers projecting themselves in new ways into the future.
 This project engages this ongoing problem by offering registers of tech play, of technologically mediated representations of disability that are not cure-based, but are sassy, affirmative, and pleasurable in interspecies engagements.
 We will explore environmental queer narratives, engaging unnatural plants, resiliencies and healing pleasure.
 We will explore a range of performance access techniques, from the integrated aesthetics of audio description and creative captioning to disability culture techniques like storytelling prompts and scores.